eddyystop/feathers-service-verify-reset/README.md

 ```
 ### Client

-Client loads wrapper for package API.
+Client loads wrappers for package API.

 ```html
 <script src=".../feathers-service-verify-reset/lib/client.js"></script>
 ```

-Client now use the package APIs.
+It can now use the package APIs.

 ```javascript
 // Add a new user, using standard feathers users service.